-In addition to identifying and mitigating DNS threats, you can also use Enterprise Threat Protector (ETP) to protect an enterprise network from threats that target HTTP or HTTPS traffic.
+In addition to identifying and mitigating DNS threats, you can also use ETP to protect an enterprise network from threats that target HTTP or HTTPS traffic.

 If your enterprise is licensed for ETP Advanced Threat, you can perform payload analysis.
 ETP payload analysis uses malware scanners to determine which websites are safe to access.
 For more information, see Payload analysis.